Photo courtesy of The Bombay Club on Facebook

 Café Conti (830 Conti St.)

-Sweeten up breakfast with a Nutella and banana, peaches and cream or chocolate and strawberry crepe, among other flavors.
+Sweeten up breakfast with a Nutella and banana, mixed berries and creme Anglaise, or chocolate and strawberry crepe, among other flavors.
 Sometimes there’s also a sweet French toast of the day at this elegant little café.

 Café du Monde (800 Decatur St.)

 The historic courtyard at this restaurant is so great they named the restaurant after it, and its Creole menu and the jazz brunch are staples of the local culinary scene.
 The brunch buffet’s selections change seasonally, but Court of Two Sisters made the traditional version of Bananas Foster part of its dinner and jazz brunch menus (it’s served with brandy and banana liquor over French vanilla ice cream).
-Other luscious selections New Orleans classics plus ice cream and New York-style cheesecake.
+Other luscious selections are New Orleans classics like pecan pie plus New York-style cheesecake.

 Croissant D’Or Patisserie (617 Ursulines Ave.)

-This pretty, pastel coffee shop serves up house-made pastries, including almond croissants, fruit tarts, eclairs, crème brûlée, tiramisu, and specialty cakes.
+This pretty, pastel coffee shop and traditional French bakery serves up house-made pastries, including almond croissants, fruit tarts, eclairs, crème brûlée, tiramisu, and specialty cakes.

 Southern Candymakers (334 Decatur St.)